Bandwidth/bandwidth.github.io/voice/bxml/callbacks/conferenceCompleted.md

 {% method %}
 ## Conference Completed Event
-The Conference Completed event is fired when the conference is closed two minutes after the last member leaves the conference.
+The Conference Completed event is fired when the last member leaves the conference.
 ### Expected response
 ```http
 HTTP/1.1 204